alltheplaces/alltheplaces/DATA_FORMAT.md

 Spiders can also include extra fields that will show up but aren't necessarily documented outside their source code.
 We aim for them to be consistent with [OSM tagging](https://wiki.openstreetmap.org/wiki/Main_Page).
 If enough spiders find interesting things to include in an extra property, it might be included here in the documentation in the future.

+## Categories

+Along with the above properties we aim to output [OSM categories](https://wiki.openstreetmap.org/wiki/Map_features).